SenseNet/docs.sensenet.com/content/tutorials/getting-started/getting-started-with-react.md

 ![content-types](getting-started-with-react/content-types.png)

-You can add the following 2 CTDs ([Content Type Definition](/concepts/content-management/03-content-types)) by clicking on the + plus button and selecting *Content Type* in from the dropdown menu.
+You can add the following 2 CTDs ([Content Type Definition](/concepts/content-management/03-content-types)) by clicking on the + (plus) button and selecting *Content Type* from the dropdown menu.
 It opens a new page with an editor.
-Replace the default text inside the editor to the following code (you can define additional fields as you whish, the following code contains the necessary ones).
+Replace the default text inside the editor to the following code (you can define additional fields as you whish, the following code contains every necessary ones).
 &nbsp;
 <note severity="info">Creating new content types requires administration privileges</note>
 &nbsp;&nbsp;